What are the key challenges of security metrics?

 There are numerous possible approaches to managing and measuring security, so using an industry-accepted framework can help reduce the “paralysis of choice” and give confidence that an organisation is on the right track.

-However, it’s rare for an organisation to implement a metrics programme that maps perfectly to one of these “off-the shelf” frameworks.
+However, frameworks can present one of the challenges of security metrics.
+It’s rare for an organisation to implement a metrics programme that maps perfectly to one of these “off-the-shelf” frameworks.
 We typically see them being used more as a basis for a customised version.

 These frameworks cover a broad range of security areas, so an organisation would need to implement a wide range of data collections and measurement to assess all of them.
 Because organisations can’t realistically implement them all, we tend to see customers focusing on combinations of metrics that align with their priorities.

 These combinations can be highly organisation-specific.
 Different industries have different threats and regulatory needs.
 Your organisation may have audit points from a report that you must address within a fixed time.
 This uniqueness makes direct comparisons challenging.
 One CISO can’t really compare notes with another if they’re trying to measure and improve different things.

 Another key challenge of security metrics is that organisations go to great lengths to keep their security programme under wraps.

 Talking openly about your security controls or tooling just makes it easier for a threat actor to sidestep those things and this information could damage an organisation’s reputation if their approach to security is seen to be sub-par.
 This extends to metrics.
 What you choose to measure says a lot about your priorities, risk exposure and security posture.